QuChunhe/study/DistributedSystem.md

-#### Martin L. Abbott and Michael T. FisherScalability Rules：Principles for Scaling Web Sites Second Edition, 2017
+#### Martin L. Abbott and Michael T. Fisher, Scalability Rules：Principles for Scaling Web Sites Second Edition, 2017

 keeping things as simple as possible.
 Our view is that a complex problem is really just a collection of smaller, simpler problems waiting to be solved.